 Our principal investment objective is to maximize our portfolio's total return by generating current income from our debt investments and realizing capital appreciation from our equity and equity-related investments, including warrants, convertible securities and other rights to acquire equity securities in a portfolio company.
-We have adopted the following business strategies to achieve our investment objective:
+We have adopted the following business strategies to achieve our investment objective.
+Please see "Business Strategies" for a more complete discussion of our business strategies.

 - Delivering Customized Financing Solutions in the Lower Middle Market.
-We believe our ability to provide a broad range of customized financing solutions to LMM companies sets us apart from other capital providers that focus on providing a limited number of financing solutions.
-We offer to our LMM portfolio companies customized debt financing solutions with equity components that are tailored to the facts and circumstances of each situation.
-Our ability to invest across a company's capital structure, from senior secured loans to equity securities, allows us to offer our LMM portfolio companies a comprehensive suite of financing solutions, or "one-stop" financing. - Focusing on Established Companies.
-We generally invest in companies with established market positions, experienced management teams and proven revenue streams.
-Those companies generally possess better risk-adjusted return profiles than newer companies that are building their management teams or are in the early stages of building a revenue base.
-However, we also believe that established companies in our targeted size range also generally provide opportunities for capital appreciation.

-- Leveraging the Skills and Experience of Our Investment Team.
-Our investment team has significant experience in lending to and investing in LMM and middle market companies.
-The members of our investment team have broad investment backgrounds, with prior experience at private investment funds, investment banks and other financial services companies, and currently include eight certified public accountants and one chartered financial analyst.
-The expertise of our investment team in analyzing, valuing, structuring, negotiating and closing transactions should provide us with competitive advantages by allowing us to consider customized financing solutions and non-traditional or complex structures for our portfolio companies. - Investing Across Multiple Companies, Industries and Regions.
-We seek to maintain a portfolio of investments that is appropriately balanced among various companies, industries, geographic regions and end markets.
-This portfolio balance is intended to mitigate the potential effects of negative economic events for particular companies, regions and industries. - Capitalizing on Strong Transaction Sourcing Network.
-Our investment team seeks to leverage its extensive and growing network of referral sources for portfolio company investments.
-We have developed a reputation in our marketplace as a responsive, efficient and reliable source of financing, which has created a growing stream of proprietary deal flow for us. - Benefiting from Lower, Fixed, Long-Term Cost of Capital.
+We offer to our LMM portfolio companies customized debt financing solutions with equity components that are tailored to the facts and circumstances of each situation. - Focusing on Established Companies.
+We generally invest in companies with established market positions, experienced management teams and proven revenue streams. - Leveraging the Skills and Experience of Our Investment Team.
+Our investment team has significant experience in lending to and investing in LMM and middle market companies. - Investing Across Multiple Companies, Industries and Regions.
+We seek to maintain a portfolio of investments that is appropriately balanced among various companies, industries, geographic regions and end markets. - Capitalizing on Strong Transaction Sourcing Network.
+Our investment team seeks to leverage its extensive and growing network of referral sources for portfolio company investments. - Benefiting from Lower, Fixed, Long-Term Cost of Capital.
 The SBIC licenses held by the Funds have allowed them to issue SBA-guaranteed debentures.
 SBA-guaranteed debentures carry long-term fixed rates that are generally lower than rates on comparable bank and other commercial debt.
-Because lower cost SBIC leverage is, and will continue to be, a significant part of our capital base through the Funds, our relative cost of debt capital should be lower than many of our competitors.
-In addition, the SBIC leverage that we receive through the Funds represents a stable, long-term component of our capital structure with proper matching of duration and cost compared to our portfolio investments.